Epitech-Lyon/epitech-lyon.github.io/_posts/2021-12-15-blackstar.md

 ## Beyond encryption

-Now that we have managed to encrypt and decrypt parts of our program, we can try a more challenging scenario : obfuscating a code that sends critical information to a user.
+Now that we have managed to encrypt and decrypt parts of our program, we can try a more challenging scenario : obfuscating a code that sends critical information to a hacker.

 Like before, we will mark our function with the `SECTION(ELF_CODE)` to specify that it should be encrypted.